 Mobile cross-platform development means less money spent, a faster time to market, and one code base for both the Android and iOS app.
 Besides, with the rising popularity of languages such as Flutter, you also get a great user interface and the ability to scale across different platforms and OS, without changing the UI.

 It’s worth remembering, however, that when it comes to performance, responsiveness, and getting the most out of platform-specific features, building the app separately for each platform is the better option.

-The ‘there’s no one size fits all’ mantra applies very well when it comes to choosing between iOS and Android development.
+The ‘there’s no one size fits all’ mantra applies very well when it comes to choosing between iOS application development and Android application development.
 It’s not a question of which one is better, but which one fits your project and business plan best.